Coko7/aoc-2023/src/day10/Day10Part2.md

 1. Find all the pipes that are part of the loop (done in part 1)
 2. Print the entire map to the console so that:
 	- Start pipe is displayed as 'S'
-	- Ground is displayed as '.' 'a dot)
+	- Ground is displayed as '.' (a dot)
 	- Pipes that are not part of the loop are not printed
 	- Pipes that are part of the loop are printed but using a specific unicode symbol: